Can Equity Delivery Brokerage Be Zero? Understanding the Costs

 In the olden days, brokers charged a particular percentage of the total transaction value.
 For example, if you bought ₹1,00,000 worth of shares, you should pay ₹500 just to enter the trade.

 But now, people ask, “what is equity delivery brokerage charges in today’s market?”
-The answer is “zero”.
+Some brokers offer zero brokerage on equity delivery trades, while others may continue to charge brokerage.
+Investors should review the applicable brokerage schedule before opening an account..
 Under the zero brokerage for equity delivery model, discount brokers waived their service fees entirely for long-term investors.
-Means, if you buy one share or one thousand, the broker takes ₹0 as commission.
+With brokers offering zero brokerage on equity delivery, no brokerage is charged on eligible delivery trades.
+Other statutory charges may still apply. as commission.

 Finding the Right Partner: Which Broker is Best for Equity Delivery?